mattybell/bbb-kubernetes/README.md

-# bbb-kubernetes
+# Intro

-Run BigBlueButton in a Kubernetes Cluster
+This document provide instructions on how to setup a Kubernetes cluster, Traefik, and EleasticSearch.